aerogear/aerogear-unifiedpush-server/README.md

 ## Development

 The above `Getting started` section covers the latest release of the UnifiedPush Server.
-For development and deploying `SNAPSHOT` versions, you will find infos in this section.
+For development and deploying `SNAPSHOT` versions, you will find information in this section.

 ### Deployment